AMSP-04/NETN-MRM/NETN-MRM.md

 * Disaggregation of a Battalion represented as a `NETN_Aggregate` object into Company level `NETN_Aggregate` objects.
 * Disaggregation of a Company level unit, represented as a `NETN_Aggregate` object, to individual platforms, e.g. `NETN_GroundVehicle` objects.
 * Aggregation of platforms represented as, e.g. `NETN_GroundVehicle` objects, to an attribute of a unit, e.g. a Platoon, represented as a `NETN_Aggregate` object.
-* Dividing individual equipment, e.g. UAV, from a Company unit to simulate some reconnaissance operation in more detail.
+* Dividing individual pieces of equipment, e.g. UAV, from a Company unit to simulate some reconnaissance operation in more detail.
 * Merging of a Recce platoon, represented as a `NETN_Aggregate` object, on its return from a mission with its source Company unit.

 ### Scope